Access Control Attacks

 Called the transfer function to drain all the funds into their own pocket.

-The Result: $30 million vanished from three prominent wallets (Swarm City, Edgeless, and Aeternity).
+The attacker stole about $30 million from three wallets associated with Swarm City, Edgeless, and Aeternity.

 Those funds remain frozen in the blockchain to this day.
 No fork, no recovery, no way to ever access them again.